Multi-parton contributions to $\bar B \to X_s \gamma$ at NLO: Numerical results

-The total size of the correction is in the per mille range or slightly below.
-However, relative to the leading-order two-body $b\to s \gamma$ decay width, $\Gamma_0 |\C{7}^{\text{(0)eff}}|^2$, it is in the range of a percent or slightly below since $|\C{7}^{\text{(0)eff}}|^2 \sim 0.1$.
 Both, the contribution calculated in~\citere{Huber:2014nna} (called NLO4B in the following) and the present one (NLO4B+5B) are negative and thus lower the value found at LO.
 The size of the NLO4B+5B correction is expected to be smaller compared to NLO4B due to CKM suppression, small Wilson coefficients of QCD penguin operators, and phase-space suppression.
 However, this suppression is partially lifted by the collinear logarithm $\log(m_b^2/m_q^2)$ which appears linearly in NLO4B but which shows up quadratically in the NLO4B+5B expressions.
 To illustrate this numerically, we give the various contributions to $\Delta\Gamma/\Gamma_0$ individually for $m_q=m_b/50$ and $m_q=m_b/20$ at $\mu=2.5$~GeV (all numbers in percent),